 24. Narcissus Tete-a-Tete:

 This is a timeless, cute and petite bloom.
 It is a perfectly formed bloom that stands erect on an 8 inches long stem.
 The flower, if handled properly, can bloom for almost a month.
 This flower is suited for smaller containers and will add great beauty to your drawing room.
-The sweet-looking daffodils are sturdy, dependable and adorable.
+The sweet-looking daffodils are sturdy, dependable, stunning, and adorable.
 It is one of the favorite flowers amongst the gardeners for its sunshine yellow color and petite proportion.
 The flower is of deep golden color with slightly reflexed petals and deep yellow cups.

 25. Narcissus Avalanche:

 This daffodil was once called “Seven Sisters” because it bore 12 to 20 flowers on each sturdy stem.
 The flower is vigorous, fragrant and is a dainty yellow cup, surrounded by pure white petals.
 The flower thrives in full sun and well-drained soil and blooms every year in March.
 It is an old-fashioned variety of daffodil and is full of charm.

 Daffodils herald the onset of spring and bring joy and beauty to our gardens and landscapes.
 These flowers are a symbol of hope and renewal, and they are full of exuberance.
 Check out the below infographic for five exquisite varieties of daffodils in all their breathtaking diversity that will leave you awestruck.